nareshr5/Food-ordering-app-using-react/README.md

 - working new exports and imports (done)
 - working on documents
 - working on the courses with gen AI and prompts (working on it) - module 1(done) , module 2(done)
-- understanding agentic AI and prompting
+- understanding agentic AI and prompting (done)

 - working on recat 19 update --> "use" for fetching